 What’s more, there are four drink holders molded into the lid helping to ensure that there are no accidents should the occasion become a little raucous.

-This cooler has hinged handles which do not extend, hence a little bending will be required to raise it initially.
+It has hinged handles which do not extend, hence a little bending will be required to raise it initially.

 A neat little characteristic is the inclusion of easy-grip handles on either side.
 This allows it not just to be wheeled, but also carried between two people if the weight of the drinks is too much for one person or the ground too rough.

-The two wheels are both thick and with heavy tread, allowing for a secure grip and easy rolling even on sand, making this a good product for beach parties.
+The two durable wheels are both thick and with heavy tread, allowing for a secure grip and easy rolling even on sand, making this a good product for beach parties.

 This cooler will retain ice for up to five days.
-Hence if this is to be used for food storage too, it will remain safe and chilled.
+Hence, if this is to be used for food storage too, it will remain safe and chilled.

 Should space be an issue in your car or trailer, it’s rather compact for a 62-quart container and reasonably priced, so purchasing it will not break the bank.
 You won’t be worrying about your guests damaging the cooler, however much they’re enjoying themselves.